cognitive-robots/causal-natural-language-explanations/README.md

-# Why Do We Stop?
-Textual Explanations for Automated Commentary Driving
+# Textual Explanations for Automated Commentary Driving

-This repository contains code for the following paper (under review):
+This repository contains code for the following paper:

-Marc Alexander Kühn, Daniel Omeiza and Lars Kunze, Why Do We Stop?
-Textual Explanations for Automated Commentary Driving.
-ICRA 2023.
+Marc Alexander Kühn, Daniel Omeiza and Lars Kunze, Textual Explanations for Automated Commentary Driving.
+IEEE IV 2023.

 ### Instructions
 - Build and run the Dockerfile to have all necessary dependencies